Microblading Phoenix, AZ - Permanent Makeup & Cosmetic Eyebrow Tattooing

 Phoenix Microblading & Permanent Makeup Treatments

 In our Phoenix studio, our microblading artists create natural looking, realistic hair strokes in eyebrow with the use of manual microblading, also known as eyebrow embroidery.
 This technique allows us to create crisp, fine hair strokes that fill in thin eyebrows, eyebrows with bald spots, total brow reconstruction and even alopecia.

 Imagine waking up to perfectly groomed eyebrows every day without having to worry about filling in, smudging, smearing or disappearing.
 Your microblading artist will customize the right eyebrow shade and thickness for you using a wide range of high quality permanent makeup pigments and sterilized needle sizes.
-Before we begin the procedure, we work with you to shape and design your brows, selecting the best color and shape to fit your face so we can create brows you’ll absolutely love!
+Before we begin the procedure, we work with you to shape and design your eyebrows, selecting the best color and shape to fit your face so we can create eyebrows that you’ll absolutely love!

-Brow tattooing does not require your eyebrow to be shaved and does not damage your natural hair.
+Eyebrow tattooing does not require your eyebrows to be shaved and does not damage your natural hair.

 To keep discomfort to a minimum, anesthetic creams are used before and during the procedure.
 The entire process takes only 2 hours and there is no down time.

 A (2nd Initial Procedure) touch up is required 1-3 months after 1st initial procedure.
 Pigment retention depends on skin type, age, aftercare, sun exposure, use of certain skin products, pigments used, immune system, medications and other factors.
 Eyebrow touch ups are recommended once a year to prevent natural pigment fading.